ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 Relying Parties subscribe to topic `AttRes` (= Attestation Result) on the PubSub server.
 The PubSub server forwards Attestation Results to the Relying Parties as soon as they are published to topic `AttRes`.

-# Additional Application-Specific Requirements

-Depending on the use cases covered, there can be additional requirements.
-An exemplary subset is illustrated in this section.

-## Confidentiality

-Confidentiality of exchanged attestation information may be desirable.
-This requirement usually is present when communication takes place over insecure channels, such as the public Internet.
-In such cases, TLS may be used as a suitable communication protocol which provides confidentiality protection.
-In private networks, such as carrier management networks, it must be evaluated whether or not the transport medium is considered confidential.

-## Mutual Authentication

-In particular use cases, mutual authentication may be desirable in such a way that a Verifier also needs to prove its identity to the Attester, instead of only the Attester proving its identity to the Verifier.

-## Hardware-Enforcement/Support

-Depending on given usage scenarios, hardware support for secure storage of cryptographic keys, crypto accelerators, as well as protected or isolated execution environments can be mandatory requirements.
-Well-known technologies in support of these requirements are roots of trusts, such as Hardware Security Modules (HSM), Physically Unclonable Functions (PUFs), Shielded Secrets, or Trusted Executions Environments (TEEs).

 # Implementation Status

 Note to RFC Editor: Please remove this section as well as references to {{BCP205}} before AUTH48.